 How much is my time worth?

-How much is my time worth: a calculator
+How much is my time worth?
+Use my calculator to see

 Time is the most precious commodity we have, but people waste it all the time because they don’t know its value.
 In an effort to fix that, I've created an interactive calculator that takes some plausible real-life situations where money is exchanged for time and interprets an hourly value based on your responses.